Grant Riller: Delaware Blue Coats (2021)

 On August 30, 2021, Riller signed a two-way contract with the Philadelphia 76ers.
 However, he was waived on December 19 after making four appearances for the Delaware Blue Coats, Philadelphia's affiliate.

-Texas Legends (2022–present)
+Texas Legends (2022–2023)

 On November 3, 2022, Riller was named to the opening night roster of the Texas Legends.
+Across 26 games he averaged 21.3 points, 3.8 assists, and 2.8 rebounds per game.

+Beijing Royal Fighters (2023–present)

+In August of 2023, Riller signed to play for the Beijing Royal Fighters of the Chinese Basketball Association.
+In his first season with the team, Riller averaged 15.6 points, 3.2 rebounds, and 2.6 assists per game in 44 appearances.
+He improved in his second season, averaging 20.3 points, 4.2 assists, and 3.6 rebounds per game in 43 appearances.